esper-io/dev-docs/docs/home/console.md

 If clicked, this opens up two more checkboxes-<br>

-1.  `Restrict incoming calls to uploaded contacts only <upload a CSV file of allowed contacts>`<br>
+- Restrict incoming calls to uploaded contacts only <upload a CSV file of allowed contacts>
-2.  `Restrict outgoing calls to uploaded contacts only <upload a CSV file of allowed contacts>`<br> In order to restrict phone numbers that can make or receive calls to the device, upload a .csv file with the allowed phone numbers.<br>
+- Restrict outgoing calls to uploaded contacts only <upload a CSV file of allowed contacts>

+In order to restrict phone numbers that can make or receive calls to the device, upload a .csv file with the allowed phone numbers.

 :::tip
 All numbers must be preceded by +country code (for example +1 for US).
 All numbers must be separated by comma. :::